Skip to Main Content

 When requested by the primary care physician (PCP) or the Health Net public programs administrator, the Health Net Medi-Cal Health Services Department is available to provide assistance with the coordination of the member's care.

-Treatment of Latent TB Infection
+Treatment of Latent Tuberculosis Infection

 The following classes of people may be eligible for the treatment of latent tuberculosis infection (LTBI) if they have not received a prior course of antituberculosis (TB) treatment.
 Before starting treatment for LTBI, clinically active TB must first be excluded.
 It is essential to obtain a chest radiograph when evaluating a person for TB.
 Bacteriological studies need to be obtained for all persons with an abnormal chest radiograph.